 Last year, Janssen Pharmaceutical, makers of the $1.5 billion diabetes drug Invokana, asked the FDA to approve it for even more uses, including the prevention of cardiovascular death, heart attacks and stroke.

 However, the company currently faces a mounting number of FDA safety warnings for Invokana, as well as more than 1,000 lawsuits from patients alleging they suffered diabetic ketoacidosis, limb amputation, kidney damage or other side effects.
+Additionally, new Invokana cancer lawsuits for both kidney and bladder cancer are now being filed.

 These cases, which started in 2015, aren’t going away.
 In fact, they’re growing steadily as use of the drug increases.
 And with the first court trials scheduled to begin later this year, J&J/Janssen is facing pressure to reach settlements of the Invokana lawsuits before the negative publicity surges.